Home Media Library General News Things You Need To Know About Rubberwood Finger Joint Board

 Finger joint rubber wood board production plantation rubber tree

-Rubberwood finger joint boards are produced from plantation rubber trees
+Finger joint boards from plantation rubberwood

 These rubberwood panels have vertical and horizontal “finger joint” structures.
 These are methods of joining wood along the length of the board using tenon joints.
 Vertical jointing displays the ‘fingers’ on the surface of the board, whereas horizontal jointing reveals the ‘fingers’ on the edge of the board.